 If you’re a food writer, you must review restaurants.
 How cool!

 Well, no, I don’t review restaurants.
-Some food writers do, but most of us focus on other areas, like recipes, essays and profiles of interesting folks.
+Some food writers do, but most of us focus on other areas, like recipes, essays, and profiles of interesting folks.

-But for about a year and a half I was the restaurant critic for the North Bay Bohemian in Santa Rosa, California.
+For about a year and a half I was the restaurant critic for the North Bay Bohemian in Santa Rosa, California.
 I dined at amazing establishments throughout Sonoma, Napa, and Marin counties and the paper picked up (most of) the tab.
 Any sane person would have loved it!
 Me, no. Driving home halfway buzzed with a belly full of beurre blanc and seared tuna, I’d feel like a disgusting gourmand, and sometimes the food at these places was disappointing, and I’d think to myself, “That meal was a lost meal, those calories wasted calories.”

 You don’t like to eat out?
 That’s impossible!